nemesisx00/ocsm/README.md

 ## Okay, but... ...why?

 First, and foremost, this was a learning opportunity for me.
 I wanted a project that would push me to explore [Rust](https://www.rust-lang.org/) in greater detail.
-I am fascinated by the language: its focus on error prevention via strict adherence to syntax and type safety, built-in code tests, eschewing inheritance altogether, and, perhaps most importantly, its incredibly helpful compiler error messages!
+I am fascinated by the language: its focus on error prevention via strict adherence to deterministic syntax and type safety, built-in code tests, eschewing inheritance altogether, and, perhaps most importantly, its incredibly helpful compiler error messages!

 In searching for GUI libraries, I happened upon [Tauri](https://tauri.studio) and my interest in writing a WebView2 desktop application was piqued.
 While that original version of the project, using [React](https://reactjs.org) to build the frontend, was absolutely functional, I was disappointed with the fact that more than 80% of the project was written in JavaScript rather than [Rust](https://www.rust-lang.org/), my primary focus.